-Our company spends a significant amount of time in providing you with tailored oral hygiene instructions, to ensure you are comfortable in performing this regime yourself.
+Our company spends a significant amount of time providing you with tailored oral hygiene instructions, to ensure you are comfortable performing this regime yourself.
 We’ll monitor your compliance throughout the treatment and also put you on reassessment.
 Advice will be given if there are other concerns related to your gum health such as bad breath.

 The lifespan of the teeth is greatly increased.
 If there’s pain following the procedure (which is to be expected), it can be managed with over-the-counter painkillers.
 This usually lasts for a few days.
 You should expect a temporary increase in bleeding from the gums.
 There’s increased sensitivity, especially to cold.
-It’s usually short-lasting and can be managed with toothpastes designed to reduce sensitivity.
+It’s usually short-lasting and can be managed with toothpaste designed to reduce sensitivity.

 Your teeth may look slightly longer and the spaces between them may become larger than usual.
-This is as a result of the gums receding as they heal.
+This is a result of the gums receding as they heal.
 With innovative techniques, RW Perio has made great strides in the non-surgical treatment of periodontal problems.

 With the following techniques, we perform the best non-surgical periodontal treatment on our clients in a simple and affordable way.

-The fundamentals non-surgical periodontal treatment for gum diseases is the method of debridement.
+The fundamental non-surgical periodontal treatment for gum diseases is the method of debridement.
 This helps to clean the surface and below the gum lines of the affected area.
 To effectively allow the gums and surrounding bones to heal properly, the best approach is specialist debridement.
-Local aesthetics are used to effectively numb the area for greater comfort while cleaning the surface.
+Local anaesthetics are used to effectively numb the area for greater comfort while cleaning the surface.
 Scaling involves removing the tartar or hardened plaque above and below the gum line.
 The specialist usually schedules for the patient to visit after 8 weeks, and if the procedure improves gum disease, periodic maintenance can be scheduled to take place within 3-4 months after the first treatment.
-Moreover, majority of patients are required to undergo maintenance therapy to sustain periodontal health.
+Moreover, the majority of patients are required to undergo maintenance therapy to sustain periodontal health.

-To help with treat periondontal disease for some patients, systemic antibiotics may be prescribed.
-This is usually taken orally as a medication and normally used to help treat periodontal disease but only when combined with conventional non-surgical therapy.
+To help treat periodontal disease for some patients, systemic antibiotics may be prescribed.
+This is usually taken orally as medication and normally used to help treat periodontal disease but only when combined with conventional non-surgical therapy.
 Your dentist will help to determine if this treatment approach will help alleviate your condition.